+Level 1

+- Routine prophylactic IVC filter insertion in trauma patients with ISS < 15 should not be performed. - Routine IVC filter placement is not indicated in patients with DVT who can be anticoagulated.

+Level 2

-- Level 1 - Routine prophylactic IVC filter insertion should not be performed. - > Routine IVC filter placement is not indicated in patients with DVT who can be anticoagulated. - Level 2 - IVC filter insertion is indicated in patients with proximal DVT who cannot be anticoagulated.
-Such patients should be anticoagulated when their bleeding risk resolves. - Temporary IVC filters may considered when the risk of PE or contraindications to anticoagulation is anticipated to be less than two (2) weeks and the risk of PE is high. - IVC filters may be safely placed at the patient's bedside under either fluoroscopic or ultrasound guidance. - Level 3 - > None
+- IVC filter insertion is indicated in patients with proximal DVT who cannot be anticoagulated.
+Such patients should be anticoagulated when their bleeding risk resolves. - Temporary IVC filters may be considered when the risk of PE or contraindications to anticoagulation is anticipated to be less than two (2) weeks and the risk of PE is high. - IVC filters may be safely placed at the patient's bedside under either fluoroscopic or ultrasound guidance.

+Level 3